fadams/local-step-functions/asl-workflow-engine/README.md

 The initial goal is primarily learning about ASL and the focus will be on enabling relatively simple "straight line" state transitions (i.e. currently [Parallel](https://states-language.net/spec.html#parallel-state) states are not supported, though [Choice](https://states-language.net/spec.html#choice-state) states are) and [Task](https://states-language.net/spec.html#task-state) state resources shall initially concentrate on integrations with [Oracle Fn Project](https://github.com/fnproject), [OpenFaaS](https://github.com/openfaas/faas) and [AMQP](https://www.amqp.org/) based RPC Message invocations (as described here: https://www.rabbitmq.com/tutorials/tutorial-six-python.html).

-**Warning** the project is still very much a work-in-progress although the basics are in place.
+**Warning** the project is still very much a work-in-progress although most of the basics are now in place.

 ### Initial Design Choices
 ASL is essentially a Finite State Machine and a common approach for triggering FSMs is the [Event-driven Finite State Machine](https://en.wikipedia.org/wiki/Event-driven_finite-state_machine).
 ASL implementations can push [data](https://states-language.net/spec.html#data) between states in the form of JSON objects, so we need some way to facilitate this in the form of a queue of JSON objects.
 There are obviously many possible queue implementations and ideally we should abstract the detail, but initially we shall be using AMQP 0.9.1 via RabbitMQ and the Pika 1.0.1 client.